EIBOR 3M 3.85% CBUAE Base 3.65% Best Islamic 3.90% Best Conventional 3.78% EIBOR 3M 3.85% CBUAE Base 3.65% Best Islamic 3.90% Best Conventional 3.78%

 Both types require property insurance.
 Both types typically require life insurance (or Takaful, the Islamic equivalent) covering the outstanding balance.
 Takaful premiums are broadly comparable to conventional life insurance in the UAE.
 Some Islamic banks insist on Takaful specifically; conventional banks accept either.
 This is not a significant cost differentiator.

 The UAE's Islamic banking sector has grown rapidly.
 According to the CBUAE's Financial Stability Report (2025), Islamic bank assets represent over 30% of total banking sector assets in the country.
-With 34 of the 55 mortgage products on our tracker being Shariah-compliant (MortgageCompare.ae, March 2026), Islamic banks are competing fiercely for market share.
-NBF's 3.25% profit rate is a customer acquisition play.
-DIB and ADIB are pricing aggressively to match.
+With 34 of the 2000+ mortgage products on our tracker being Shariah-compliant (MortgageCompare.ae, June 2026), Islamic banks compete hard for market share.
+DIB at 3.90% leads the Islamic field.
+NBF, which was previously the cheapest, has repriced to 4.74% and is no longer at the front.

 We update our rate tracker regularly, so check back if you are reading this after the publication date.